bdpiccolo/ACNC-DAME/Instructions/Beta_Diversity_Dame.md

 # β-Diversity

 Current implementation of β-diversity calculations and ordinations are handled through the ordinate() function from the [phyloseq package](https://joey711.github.io/phyloseq/index.html).
 Ordinations numerically calculate how similar or dissimilar samples are from each other and these calculations can then be graphically demonstrated in a scatterplot.
 At this time, only the first two components of ordinations are available for visualization and rendered with the [scatterD3](https://github.com/juba/scatterD3) package.
-Group comparisons of β-diversity is assessed with permutational multivariate ANOVA (PERMANOVA) of a dissimilarity or distance matix using the adonis() function from the [vegan](https://github.com/vegandevs/vegan) package.
+Group comparisons of β-diversity is assessed with permutational multivariate ANOVA (PERMANOVA) of a dissimilarity or distance matix using the adonis2() function from the [vegan](https://github.com/vegandevs/vegan) package.

 # Getting Started